isomerpages/govtech-gobusiness-main/_run-and-grow/taxes-gst-customs/annual-returns.md

       <br>Check whether your company is required to file financial statements with the annual return on ACRA's website here.
 Companies that are not required to file financial statements must instead submit an online declaration, when filing their annual return.

       **4. Date of Annual General Meeting (if applicable)**
-      <br>Indicate the date of your company’s annual general meeting (AGM), if it was held.
+      <br>Indicate the date of your company’s Annual General Meeting (AGM), if it was held.
 This is not applicable if your company is exempted from holding AGMs or have dispensed with AGMs.
 ---

 ## Annual filing with ACRA